 Season: Select the season that the project is expected to be bid in from the drop down list.

-County: Select the TOWN that a project is located in from the drop down list.
-If the project is in multiple towns use the town with the largest percentage of the work.
+Town (or County): Select the TOWN that a project is located in from the drop down list.
+If the project is in multiple towns use the town with the largest percentage of the work

 Estimate cost: This field is automatically calculated as the sum of the included items.
 It cannot be changed.

 Contingency %: This field should be left as zero.
 The Agency uses other methods to track the contingency at each estimate level.
 Including a contingency here leads to a double counting of contingency costs.

 Estimate Total: This is the sum of the estimate cost and any additional added by the contingency %.
 It cannot be changed.

 For a complete listing of the data required or information available on all of the tabs in Estimator® at the project level, download the Estimator project data fields guidance file located in the menu on the left.